 - 15.1 Two semi-circles shall be marked on the field of play.
 The semi-circles have as their center the middle stump at either end of the pitch.
 The radius of each of the semi-circles is 27.5 meters (30 yards).
 The field restriction area shall be marked by white plastic discs at 4.5 meter intervals. - 15.2 For the first 12 overs only two fielders are permitted to be outside the field restriction marking at the instant of delivery. - 15.3 For the remaining overs (13 40) no more than 5 fielders may be outside the field restriction marking at the instant of delivery. - 15.4 In the first 12 overs there must be a minimum of two stationary fieldsman within 15 yards of the striker at the instant of delivery.
 When a fast bowler is bowling the two stationary fieldsmen may be permitted to stand deeper than 15 yards provided that they are standing in slip, leg slip and gully positions. - 15.4 No more than 5 fielders may be on the leg side at the instant of delivery during any stage of the game. - 15.5 In the event of infringement of any of the above fielding restrictions, the strikers end umpire (square leg umpire) will call and signal 'No Ball'. - 15.6 In the event of the number of overs in either innings being reduced, the fielding restrictions will be reduced proportionately according to the following table -

-Overs for which restrictions will apply
+Total Overs in Innings Overs for which restrictions will apply

-36 - 39
+36 - 39 11

-32 - 35 28 - 31
+32 - 35 10

+28 - 31 09

-24 - 27
+24 - 27 8

-22 - 24
+22 - 24 07

 20 - 21 06

 16. SUBMISSION OF RESULTS